Transform Your Dental Experience with Sedation Dentistry

 Yes, sedation dentistry is safe when conducted under the supervision of our experienced dental professionals.
 We closely monitor your vital signs and comfort throughout the procedure.

 For nitrous oxide, you can drive after the effects wear off, usually a few minutes post-procedure.
-However, for oral and IV sedation, you will need someone to drive you home as the sedatives take longer to wear off.
+However, for oral sedation, you will need someone to drive you home as the sedatives take longer to wear off.

 Depending on the type chosen, sedation can range from inhaling nitrous oxide to taking a pill or receiving medication intravenously.
 The goal is to make you feel relaxed and possibly sleepy during the dental work.